persquare/CalvinScript.tmbundle/README.md

 If you have checked out and plan to make changes, use `pip install -e .` in the Calvin's top directory.
 This is regardless of wether you use a virtualenv or not, but in the latter case you might need to set `TM_CALVINDIR` to point to Calvin's top directory unless you have added Calvin to `PYTHONPATH`.

 At this time, using this bundle with virtualenv is experimental, YMMV.

-## Digging deeper

-Select `Help` from the CalvinScript submenu in TextMate's Bundles menu for an overview.

 [1]: https://github.com/EricssonResearch/calvin-base